 So, how much does a wisdom tooth extraction cost?
 While the costs may vary, wisdom tooth extraction could range from $300 forward.

 At our practice, your experience is our priority – we want to help you make payment the most comfortable way you like.
 We are now offering different Interest-Free Payment Plans to fund all dental treatments comfortably.

 Worry Less, Smile More – Our practitioners are highly experienced & specialised in wisdom teeth removal in Sydney.
 We also offer sleep dentistry & IV sedation which will allow you to get your wisdom teeth removed 100% pain-free.

-If you have more questions on wisdom teeth removal, our friendly staff will help you find out the perfect payment plans to suit your financial needs.
+If you have more questions on wisdom teeth removal or wisdom teeth removal cost, our friendly staff will help you find out the perfect payment plans to suit your financial needs.

 A Little Anxious?
 You can always sleep through the process.

 Meanwhile, in our clinic, we also offer several options of anesthesia for the procedure: local anesthesia or through the application of sleep dentistry, that is, carrying out an intravenous sedation.
 Wisdom teeth removal in our clinic is pain-free and stress-free.

 What is the process of wisdom teeth extraction?